deshawnwatson100-max/klarity-app/README.md

 - Smart context-aware responses

 ### NEW: Voice Recording Feature 🎤
-Record voice messages and have them automatically transcribed and analyzed.
+Record voice messages and have them automatically transcribed and analyzed with emotional intelligence.

 #### How it Works
 1. Tap the **microphone icon** in the input bar (when no text is entered)